untu/comedy/README.md

 ```

 You can see that MongoDB resource has been created before test actor runs it's logic and is then destroyed.

-Like
-actors, resources have lifecycle.
+Like actors, resources have lifecycle.
 A resource is created and initialized once a first actor, that is dependent on
 this resource, is created.
+A resource dependency is declared within an actor definition by creating an `inject()`
+static method, that returns an array of names of resources, which actor requires.
+Each resource is then injected to an
+actor definition constructor parameter with corresponding index upon actor instance creation.
+A value to inject is
+taken from `getResource()` method of corresponding resource definition.

-All resources are then destroyed during actor system destruction.
+All created resources are destroyed during actor system destruction.

 If none of the created actors needs a specific resource, it is never created.
 If we comment-out `TestActor`-related
 lines in our example, we will not see MongoDB resource creation and destruction messages - a connection to MongoDB